daffwwz/python-nlp-semantic-clustering/README.md

 # python-nlp-semantic-clustering
+## Background
+My gf just told me she will have a graduate admission interview for her master's degree soon (yay).

 ## Project Overview
 This repository contains a complete pipeline for collecting, organizing, and analyzing frequently asked interview questions using NLP techniques.